uonyx/now360/README.md

 - Weather information comes from [Yahoo](http://developer.yahoo.com/weather/)
 - Tweet streams are from [Twitter](https://dev.twitter.com/docs/api/1.1)
 - News headlines and content are from [Google News RSS feeds](https://support.google.com/news/topic/2428792?hl=en-GB&ref_topic=2428789)
-These services are all HTTP-based and instruction on a client implementation, along with rules and restrictions, can be found on their websites.
+These services are all HTTP-based and instructions on a client implementation, along with rules and restrictions, can be found on their websites.
 (Saying that, there seems to be little or no documentation about Google News now - dammit google!).

 ### Webview (webview.h/m)
 This went through 3 iterations.